32. Financial risk management and financial instruments

 Loans to customers

-HEINEKEN's exposure to credit risk is mainly influenced by the individual characteristics of each customer.
-HEINEKEN's held-to-maturity investments
+Heineken's exposure to credit risk is mainly influenced by the individual characteristics of each customer.

-rate plus a margin, which takes into account the risk profile of the customer and value of security given.
+risk-free rate plus a margin, which takes into account the risk profile of the customer and value of security

 of payment statistics.